yodertv/Reminders/doc/README.md

 #####(Bug#6) Invalid date on history page in IE9.

 #Future Enhancements (backlog)
+- Display mongodb host as wells as registered DB on welcome screen.
 - Rename default collection "todo" to "today".
 - Create login and session management so that I can test for multiple clients with different DBs.
 - Add unit testing.